inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 #### The Philosophy

 Templating syntax should be about developer preference and familiarity, not technical constraints.
-We support multiple approaches so you can use what feels natural—and more importantly, **bring your existing codebase with you**.
+We support multiple approaches so you can use what feels natural and more importantly, **bring your existing codebase with you**.
 Everything works immediately at runtime without build steps, bundlers, or compilation complexity.

 It's about **choice without complexity, portability without rewriting, runtime without roadblocks**.